 The American Federation of State, County & Municipal Employees (AFSCME) is pleased to partner with Harvard University's Labor and Worklife Program to sponsor the Union Scholars Program.
 AFSCME is one of the nation’s largest labor unions, representing public service employees and retirees across the country.
 Harvard’s Labor and Worklife Program, located in the Harvard Law School, is the university’s center for research, teaching and creative problem-solving related to the world of work.

 The Union Scholars Program is a 10-week summer internship for students of color who are passionate about social justice, with an emphasis on workers' rights.
 Students will take part in a hands-on organizing experience with AFSCME members, and will enjoy an opportunity to travel and receive valuable, resume-building experience - all while getting paid.
 Applicants must be an undergraduate sophomore or junior at the time of the application and the interview process; have a minimum 2.5 GPA, be a college student of color and demonstrate an interest in working for social and economic justice through the labor union movement.
-Selected participants will receive many benefits, including a scholarship based on financial need at the university, once program requirements have been met (dollar amounts will vary).
+Selected participants will receive many benefits, including a living stipend and a scholarship based on financial need.